118 Miles on the Pacific Coast, Mount Hood, and Mount Rainier!

 Hiking up McNeil Point

 Every time we go to Mt.
-Hood, I consider going to Paradise Park, and every time, we never quite end up doing it… until now.
+Hood, I consider going to the Zigzag Overlook and Paradise Park, and every time, we never quite end up doing it… until now.
 To be honest, the park wasn’t that amazing (we were a little early for wildflowers), but the two social trails leading up the side of Mt.
 Hood were beyond spectacular.
 The sheer ruggedness of the mountain from up here – plus the views of ZigZag Canyon – took my breath away over and over.
 I have a new favorite hike in northern Oregon!

 Hiking the lower meadows of Paradise Park, Mount Hood National Forest, Oregon